snapscale/snapscale.explorer/README.md

-# SnapScale-explorer
+# SnapScale Explorer

-SnapScal-explorer provide a interface to check snapscale status.
+SnapScale Explorer provides an interface to monitor SnapScale status and activity.

 ## Disclaimer

-SnapScal-explorer is neither launching nor operating any initial public blockchains based upon the SnapScale software.
 This release refers only to version 1.0 of our open source software.
-We caution those who wish to use blockchains built on SnapScale to carefully vet the companies and organizations launching blockchains based on SnapScale before disclosing any private keys to their derivative software.
+We caution those who wish to use SnapScale forks to carefully vet the companies and organizations launching blockchains based on SnapScale before disclosing any private keys to their derivative software.

 ## Requirement